-Within the area of Special Function Registers, the port PA, PB, etc data I/O registers and their associated control register PAC, PBC, etc play a prominent role.
-These registers are mapped to specific addresses within the Data Memory as shown in the Data Memory table.
+Within the area of Special Function Registers, the port PA data I/O register and its associated control register PAC plays a prominent role.
+This register is mapped to specific address within the Data Memory as shown in the Data Memory table.
 The data I/O registers, are used to transfer the appropriate output or input data on the port.
 The control registers specifies which pins of the port are set as inputs and which are set as outputs.
 To setup a pin as an input, the corresponding bit of the control register must be set high, for an output it must be set low.
 During program initialisation, it is important to first setup the control registers to specify which pins are outputs and which are inputs before reading data from or writing data to the I/O ports.
 One flexible feature of these registers is the ability to directly program single bits using the "SET [m].i" and "CLR [m].i" instructions.
 The ability to change I/O pins from output to input and vice versa by manipulating specific bits of the I/O control registers during normal program operation is a useful feature of these devices.